Rome Trastevere Walking Tour and Jewish Ghetto, 3 hours

 On this 3 hour Rome Trastevere walking tour you will also see the Ponte Rotto, which is the oldest stone bridge in all of Rome.
-Today, only a single arch remains of the 2nd century bridge, though it used to run across the Tiber, connecting Travstevere to the Forum Boarium.
-To make our tour of Rome’s Jewish Ghetto and Trastevere neighbourhoods that much more specialised, we include homemade Gelato and wine tasting!
+Today, only a single arch remains of the 2nd-century bridge, though it used to run across the Tiber, connecting Trastevere to the Forum Boarium.
+To make our tour of Rome’s Jewish Ghetto and Trastevere neighborhoods that much more specialized, we include homemade Gelato and wine tasting!

-You can enjoy these meals right in these areas, as our guide will point out some of the magnificent cosy restaurants and bars in these neighbourhoods while on this walking tour.
+You can enjoy these meals right in these areas, as our guide will point out some of the magnificent cozy restaurants and bars in these neighborhoods while on this walking tour.

 Join our Rome Trastevere Walking Tour and Discover The Jewish Ghetto!

-Rome Trastevere walking tour runs everyday except Saturdays and start at 80Euros.
+Rome Trastevere walking tour runs every day except Saturdays and starts at 80Euros.